thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 }
 ```

-After desugaring, this is our only case that can introduce names.
+Because we desugar let expressions into applied functions, this is our only case that can introduce names.
 We create a `Var` for our function parameter and map it back to its name.
 Upon updating `env` to map our name to our `Var`, we resolve our names within `body`.
 We then reconstruct our name-resolved function.

-We use the `Var`s introduced by `Fun` in our `Var` case:
+Our `Var` case immediately uses the vars introduced by `Fun`:

 ```rs
 Ast::Var(id, name) => match env.get(&name).copied() {